Holiday in Derbyshire

 4. Explore Chatsworth House, the stately home with a Victorian rock garden, children's woodland playground and daily tours, activities and talks.

-5. If you love the countryside and want a pet-friendly holiday, with your dog or even your horse, then a Derbyshire holiday is an ideal choice for a rural retreat.
+5. If you love the countryside and want a pet-friendly break then a Derbyshire holiday is an ideal choice for a rural retreat.